 Take Extra Precautions

-Rain shouldn’t keep you away from your hobby, but heavy rain requires extra precautions to maintain safety standards.
+Rain shouldn’t keep you away from your hobby, but rainy days require extra precautions.

-Keep an eye on creeks and rivers after heavy rains because they may swell even if it is late in the year.
+Keep an eye on creeks and rivers after bad weather because they may swell even if it is late in the year.
 If the trail includes water crossings, ask the park ranger for advice on conditions or carefully scout the area before attempting the crossing on your own.

-Drainage from heavy rain often results in creating unstable ground along shorelines, hillsides, and snowfields, producing debris and mudflow.
-Take extra care in these areas and use precise footing.
+Drainage from heavy rainfall often creates unstable ground along shorelines, hillsides, and snowfields, producing debris and mudflow.
+Take extra care in these areas and be precise with your footing.

-If you’re walking in the mountains or another snowy area during the winter, heed heavy rains.
-Heavy rain has the potential to loosen and destabilize even packed snow.
-Unstable snow fields produce an increased risk of avalanches.
+If you’re walking in the mountains or another snowy area during the winter, be aware that heavy rainfall can make conditions even more dangerous.
+Heavy rain has the potential to loosen and destabilize snowpack, thereby increasing the risk of avalanches.

 Don’t forget to report unstable features.
 If you see mudflow, swollen creeks or rivers, or landslides, call them in.
 Even if local authorities are already aware of their presence, the up-to-date information helps them better inform other hikers.

-Backpacking in the rain doesn’t require a new wardrobe full of expensive technical clothing unless you plan on hiking South Asia during monsoon season.
-A good starting point is our guide on what to wear hiking, which should clue you up on the basics.
-Plus our guide on hiking layers, which should round out your knowledge for all weathers.
+Hiking and backpacking in the rain doesn’t require a new wardrobe full of expensive technical clothing unless you plan on hiking South Asia during monsoon season.

-If you live in a temperate climate that experiences some rain as part of a normal weather pattern, then you only need a few items including:
+If you live in a temperate climate that experiences some rain as part of a normal weather pattern, then you only need a few must-have items.
+These include:

 - Gaiters & accessories

-A waterproof coat is an essential item for any hiker.
+A waterproof hiking jacket is an essential item for any hiker.
 While a waterproof poncho will do in a pinch, you won’t remain anywhere near as dry as you could.

-Find something warm but breathable with plenty of vents for warm rain showers.
+Find something warm but breathable with plenty of vents and pit zips for warm rain showers.
 After all, there’s little worse than keeping the rain out and then finding you’re drenched with sweat inside the coat.

-Waterproof pants are often disregarded by hikers outside of the Pacific-Northwest, where rain is the norm for hikers.
+Waterproof pants are often disregarded by hikers outside of the Pacific Northwest, where rain is pretty much the norm rather than the exception.